bpratik01/All-in-one-Chatbot/README.md

 - **"No use case selected"**: Select a use case from the sidebar dropdown
 - **"Graph must have an entrypoint"**: This indicates a configuration issue - restart the app

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 🚧 Future Enhancements